-It’s important to regularly review and optimize your AdWords account to ensure that you’re getting the best possible return on investment.
+It’s important to regularly review and optimize your Google Search Ads account to ensure that you’re getting the best possible return on investment.
 This includes identifying and pausing underperforming keywords and ads, testing new ad variations, and adjusting your bids based on performance data.

 To target the right audience, you need to understand your target market and choose the most relevant keywords for your business.
 You can use keyword research tools like Google Keyword Planner to find relevant keywords and estimate their search volume and competition.

 AdWords bidding is the process of setting a maximum bid amount for each keyword or ad placement.
-AdWords uses an auction-based system where advertisers compete for ad placements based on their bid amount and quality score.
+Google Search Ads uses an auction-based system where advertisers compete for ad placements based on their bid amount and quality score.

 To maximize your ad exposure and reduce your cost-per-click, you need to bid strategically based on your campaign goals, budget, competition, and performance data.
 You can use automated bidding strategies like Target CPA, Target ROAS, or Enhanced CPC to optimize your bidding and get the most conversions for your budget.